|

 Banks: Banks have very short opening hours, from around 8am-2pm

 Monday-Friday.
-There are 24-hour cash machines everywhere, though!
+There are 24-hour cash machines everywhere, though.
+Most tourist

-Post Offices: In the countryside, post offices are open from 7am-2pm
+Post Offices: In the countryside, post offices are open from 7am or 8 am - 2pm

 Monday to Friday.
 In bigger cities they are sometimes open longer and – rarely –